June-Skeeter/Module3_GEOS270/docs/Assessment.md

 What  percent  of BC's overall population lives in Rural Areas?
 Round your answer to the nearest percent.  *Hint* Sum the four classes to get the total population.

 [**22**](Application_Part3.md#plotting-relationships)
-What is the median percentage of their income people in Rural areas spend on food?
-(Round to the nearest tenth)
+What is the median value for the percentage of income that people in Rural areas spend on food?
+Round to the nearest tenth percent.

 [**23**](Application_Part3.md#benefits-of-data-classification)
 How does classifying the data help us reveal patterns compared to what we see in the scatter plot?
 Does the r2 score indicate a relationship in the scatter plot?
 What conclusions can you draw about the proportion of income spent on food by people in different regions from looking at the box plot?